rhmoller/monstruous-times/README.md

 ![](http://raw.github.com/rhmoller/monstruous-times/master/rhmoller-7drl.png)

-You need node and npm install and run it:
+You need node and npm to install and run it:

     cd monstruous-times
     npm install
     gulp

 now point your browser at http://localhost:9000